Mqueen15/Cloud-Native-Engineer/SUSE Linux Enterprise servers,/Architecture Consideration for Cloud Native Applications/README.md

+# Python Flask Web Application -Health Checks-
+## About the application :

 Creating new endpoints for a Python application by using the Flask framework. our simple Python application which resides in the `app.py` file.